 Matthew Sweet had a pair of little-remembered, currently out-of-print major label albums in the 80's, Inside and Earth.
 Both albums have their defenders, but even among them the general consensus is that the glossy, overly synthesized production just wasn't a good fit and made the albums sound dated.
 His third album Girlfriend is where he developed more of the Power Pop sound he's known for, and remains his most critically and commercially successful album.

 The Megas' Get Equipped album, although still amazing, had a sort of amateurish feel to it.
 Their later songs are noticeably better made although Megatainment could be chalked up to Entertainment System collaborating with them on it

 Just compare any Get Equipped song to the acoustic album or any song on the Sparked a War single.

-The Moody Blues: what the heck happened between Go Now and Days of Future Passed?
+The Moody Blues: what the heck happened between The Magnificent Moodies and Days of Future Passed?